Welcome to the Suffolk Support Group

 photo of suffolk group member Liz Cooper

 As the Area Support Coordinator for East Anglia, I lead on the provision of support to families and professionals via our national and local team including Association volunteers who are supporting families in Suffolk and across East Anglia.
-Along with my colleague Rob Wallis (Service Development Manager), Roger Widdecombe (Regional Fundraiser) and other regional and national colleagues in Campaigning, Communications and the National Care team we endeavour to hear the voices of and support all people affected by MND.
+Along with my colleague Alli Anthony (Service Development Manager), Roger Widdecombe (Regional Fundraiser) and other regional and national colleagues in Campaigning, Communications and the National Care team we endeavour to hear the voices of and support all people affected by MND.

 Gill Solway - Association Visitor